 This contribution presents updates in the Small AdHoc Deep Learning (SADL) library already described in JVET-W0181, JVET-Y0110, JVET-Z0161 and JVET-AA0086.

-No need for presentation – just for information
+There was no need for presentation of this – it was just for information.

 It was suggested to introduce a versioning of SADL.